 Our Club (GMAC) offers free flying lessons to new members.
-We have a club trainer so you can have some test flights before you make the decision to buy your own equipment.
+We have a club trainer so you can have 3 test flights before you make the decision to buy your own equipment.
 We use a "buddy box" system for training new RC pilots.

 OUR CLUB PLANE - FOR PROSPECTIVE MEMBERS TO DO A TEST FLIGHT